dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Build System and Compilation Process.md

 The `.a` file extension signifies a collection of `.o` object files.

 > [!NOTE] Shared Object Files/Dynamically Linked Libraries
 > *Note*: there is also the possibility of shared object files (`.so` Linux, `.dll` Windows, `.dylib` macOS).
 These can be referenced by other programs without necessarily needing to copy the actual object file to the program.
 It helps with decreasing program size.
+>
+> In the above picture, you can see the inclusion of `libc.so` as a reference in the linking stage.

+Additionally, you also need to have a `LinkerScript` (`.ld`) file that defines the way the compiler will place object sections in memory.
+This is **very** important for embedded systems and kernels that are running directly on hardware.
+It defines where things exist in memory, where data will be, how things should be loaded into memory, etc.

+> [!faq] Why have I never needed to write a LinkerScript?
+> The compiler provides a default when there is no linker script explicitly defined.
+This allows for defining a stable linked executable for a machine, without giving the user control over placement in memory.

 In a kernel, you need to have direct control over where things will be placed by the compiler to ensure hardware works correctly.
 We can usually ensure things happen with `__attribute__(<attribute>)` (compiler extension directives) in order to tell the compiler to do something.
 In C++, we can do `[[<attribute>]]`.